top of page

 All my organization systems stem from my digital organization.
 I keep my phone and computer as organized as possible- and the rest of my life falls into place.
 Do you need help getting everything in order?
 I will explain to you everything related to digital organization in this post.

-My suggestion to you if you are just getting started is to focus on one of these each day, do not try to get completely organized in all of these 9 areas in one sitting or you will become way to overwhelmed.
+My suggestion to you if you are just getting started is to focus on one of these each day, do not try to get completely organized in all of these 9 areas in one sitting or you will become way too overwhelmed.

 My other suggestion for you is to schedule in your cleaning schedule to clean up each of these areas.
-If you do a good job of keeping them clean, this will be a freebie to check off, if not you can spend a few minutes cleaning it up before it gets too bad.
+If you do a good job of keeping them clean, this will be a freebie to check off; if not, you can spend a few minutes cleaning it up before it gets too bad.

-* Note, I use google for most of my storage needs, and I have all apple products.*
+* Note, I use Google for most of my storage needs, and I have all Apple products.*

-Lets start with the key components that we will be working with;
+Let's start with the key components that we will be working with;

 1. Google Photo storage and organization